AbhayPrasadd/AbhayPrasadd/README.md

 🚀 Web Developer | AI/ML Enthusiast | Generative AI Explorer

-I’m passionate about building scalable, efficient, and intelligent web applications.
+I’m passionate about building scalable, efficient and intelligent web applications.
-I specialize in combining modern web technologies with AI, NLP, and Generative AI frameworks to create innovative solutions.
+I specialize in combining modern web technologies with AI, NLP and Generative AI frameworks to create innovative solutions.
-Constantly learning, experimenting, and collaborating to push the boundaries of tech.
+Constantly learning, experimenting and collaborating to push the boundaries of tech.

-🔧 Tech Stack

 ## 🔧 Tech Stack